apiaryio/dredd/docs/installation.md

 - **npm was used with Python 3.** `node-gyp`, which performs the compilation, doesn't support Python 3.
 If your default Python is 3 (see `python --version`), [tell npm to use an older version][npm Python].
 - The `protagonist` package got manually deleted from Dredd's `node_modules` directory.
 This usually doesn't happen as an accident, it's basically a hack how to force the JavaScript version regardless your environment.

+To force the JavaScript version of Drafter and avoid any compilation attempts, use `npm install dredd --no-optional` when installing Dredd.

 [API Blueprint]: https://apiblueprint.org/
 [CoffeeScript]: http://coffeescript.org/